lopesluciano/Minecraft-Server/README.md

 # Minecraft-Server
-Minecraft Server using Raspberry PI 4, Ubuntu and Docker
+Minecraft Server Tutorial using Raspberry PI 4, Ubuntu and Docker

 Should work on any system running a Debian based Linux Distro.